Things to do in Penang, Malaysia

 - Holy Guacamole

-- Purple Stone Vegetarian Food Centre
+- Purple Stone Vegetarian

-Hotels to stay in Georgetown
+Hotels to Stay in Georgetown

 Cheong Fatt Tze Mansion is a beautiful hotel to stay in and conveniently located within walking distance of the street art trail and other iconic sites.